Difference between revisions of "Caston Matewu" - Pindula

 Caston contested the Marondera Central National Assembly seat on an MDC Alliance ticket in the 2018 harmonised elections and won resoundingly with 14 604 votes.

-In October 2020, Matewu was recalled from Parliament by the then MDC-T interim leader Thokozani Khupe on allegations of being a member of a rival faction, the MDC Alliance.
+In October 2020, Matewu was recalled from Parliament by MDC-T for allegedly supporting a party that is different from the one that sponsored him.
 In a statement [2] that he released soon after he was recalled, Matewu wrote:

 I was elected under the able leadership of President Nelson Chamisa who I wholeheartedly believe will deliver this country to the land of milk and honey that we beseech.
 I remain and stand by President Nelson Chamisa.